mahdeslami11/jalil-saboorizadeh-Multi-speaker-Neural-Vocoder/README.md

 The results - training log, loss plots, model checkpoints and generated samples will be saved in `results/`.

-target :
+1-target :

-1-The goal of this project was to build a speech synthesizer based on recurrent neural networks capable of speaking with different Spanish voices.
+The goal of this project was to build a speech synthesizer based on recurrent neural networks capable of speaking with different Spanish voices.